-- Reflect on theories, methods and practice in execution of the project work - Apply scientific methods and tools within the subject area of the study programme - Assess theoretical and practical problems and apply relevant analysis and problem-solving models - Understand the challenges and managerial tasks related to project deliveries in organizations and be capable of setting up a plan for executing a project. - Manage a discipline-specific and cross-disciplinary cooperation and to assume a professional approach in the collaboration with external partners.
+- Describe the main elements of strategy and the strategy process - Analyse and develop an innovation strategy and discuss the main implementation challenges - Be able to analyse advanced market research reports to capture insights relevant to the product development and innovation - Be able to use market research techniques to collect data that is relevant for the PDI - Decision making process - Understand the concepts of robot-technology, the connection between sensors, hardware and software - Reflect on theories, methods and practice in execution of the project work - Apply scientific methods and tools within the subject area of the study programme - Assess theoretical and practical problems and apply relevant analysis and problem-solving models - Understand the challenges and managerial tasks related to project deliveries in organizations and be capable of setting up a plan for executing a project.

+• Manage a discipline-specific and cross-disciplinary cooperation and to assume a professional approach in the collaboration with external partners.

+PDXROB - Robotics (5 ECTS)

+PDXMRPDI - Advanced Market Research and Innovation Strategy (5 ECTS)

-PDXID- Introduction to Industrial design (5 ECTS) PDXPM- Project Management (5 ECTS) PDXBT - Bachelor Thesis (15ECTS)
+PDXPM - Project Management (5 ECTS)

+PDXBT - Bachelor Project (15 ECTS)

-All the above mentioned five modules are mandatory.
-Additionally, the semester contains electives corresponding to 5 ECTS.
+All the above mentioned four modules are mandatory.

-The project shall demonstrate the students qualified skills in expressing, analyzing and processing problems within a limited, course-relevant and engineering-specific and interdisciplinary subject.
+The project shall demonstrate the students qualified skills in expressing, analysing and processing problems within a limited, course-relevant and engineering-specific and interdisciplinary subject.